 And I hope you will too! 🙂

-And with that, I'd like to finish this second part of my 'Happiness through love' series.
+And with that, I'd like to finish this second part of my 'Happiness Essay on Love' series.
 As you now know, I’ve been fascinated with the influence of my relationship on my happiness, and it’s interesting to explore the data behind it all.

 Long-distance relationships suck.
 I’m sure we can all agree, I don’t need a 4,000 word article to convince you of that.
 But I do think it is valuable to know just how much they suck exactly.
 And more importantly, how much damage they could potentially do to your relationship.
 It’s the kind of data and knowledge I try to use every single day in my life, in order to be as happy as I can!